 Ensure your chinchilla always has plenty of clean and freshwater.

-Some simple methods with a little supervision and love can go a long way towards ensuring your chinchilla is happy and healthy.
+Simply providing good care and a little supervision and love can go a long way towards ensuring your chinchilla is happy and healthy.

 Chili and I appreciate you stopping by, and we wish you the best of luck with your new chinchilla.